sridhar-sp/tic-tac-toe/README.md

 # Tic-tac-toe
 Tic-tac-toe game from markdown file.

+# Disclaimer
+### The free tier server I was using from Heroku will be discontinued on November 25, 2022.
+You may not see the tic-tac-toe board rendered after this.
+I need sometime to find another free-tier service.
+If you have any suggestions, please let me know.

 * You are player 'X' and player 'O' is computer.
 * Press any empty box to begin the game play or click 'Let computer play first' button.